icglue/icglue/doxy/templates.md

 ```

 ## Init script
-The init script of a template defines 3 Tcl proc bodies that return
+The init script of a template defines 3 Tcl procs that return
 * the types of outputs to be generated for an ICGlue object (currently modules and regfiles),
 * the template-file to use for a given object and output type,
 * the output filename for a given object and output type.